jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Dating apps start off well, then some users abuse them through lying, so genuine users lose trust and leave.
 Other services fix misuse through reviews, but that isn’t really compatible with dating.
 [49]
 - Deep questions: feelings over facts e.g. instead of “what did you do today?”, ask “what was the best thing that's happened today?”
 [58]
 - Fathers also have large hormonal changes post-birth and can also get post-natal depression.
 Women naturally get attached; men, the more time with their baby, the better.
 [73]
+- A statistical analysis of astrological signs against 37 different life outcomes showed no correlation (an r value of 0) [13]

 ## Work and Career

-- You need great colleagues to do great work.
-One way to know: do they inspire you to work hard, to do your best?
-[12]
 - What do other people hate that you like?
 [23]
 - What feels like play to you that feels like work to others?
 [27]
 - Create the content you want to consume.
 Writing online enables serendipity at scale.
 You never know who’s reading.
 [24]
-- Spend as much time as possible with people with the “right” mindset (e.g. learn, earn) [27]
-- Do exciting work with exciting people [27]
 - Job success: Stand out; create a brand; write a newsletter, work on important projects; solve a paper cut problem; have a connected/driven manager; find the most interesting people; have a good vidcall setup to look professional [38]
 - Recruiters get paid for placing candidates.
 Befriend a recruiter and have them mentor you into getting the job.
 [42]

+### Productivity

 - Productivity ≠ activity.
 In the past (agriculture, manufacturing), business = output.
 Now we live in the knowledge economy, where thinking is important.
 [43]
 - A lot of productive activities do not look so.
 A conversation over dinner can lead to insight.
 Walking in silence enables thinking.
 Often large companies stifle creativity due to employees having to look busy.
 [44]

+### Colleagues

+- You need great colleagues to do great work.
+One way to know: do they inspire you to work hard, to do your best?
+[12]
+- Spend as much time as possible with people with the “right” mindset (e.g. learn, earn) [27]
+- Do exciting work with exciting people [27]

 ## Entrepreneurship and Business

+- Best entrepreneurs: lots of ideas, great at networking, quick decision making [77]
+- To be rich, own your own business (especially a boring business) [63]
 - BRRT: [b]uy a cash-flow business in a [r]ecession-resistant industry then [r]aise prices with inflation and value adds then add [t]ech [14]
+- Buy a cashflow-positive business then improve (with tech, marketing, operations, ...)
+[42]
 - PROMISE: [p]rofit / protected margins, [r]ecurring revenue, [o]nline presence, [m]outh to mouth marketing (referrals), [i]nterpersonal relationships, [s]ales tiers and subscriptions, [e]xpectations (reviews) [14]
 - Market Command Matrix: mindshare (how well customers know a company exists) vs resources (funding/capability) [32]
+- Pick the underserved market before the product [48]
 - Customer service: Be angrier than they are about the problem.
 Only one person can be angry.
 [37]
+- A founders job is not to build the product, it's to build the team to build the product.
+[48]
+- A bunch of idea generation tips, including tools such as Keywords Everywhere, Subreddit Stats, Anvaka’s Map of Reddit [75]

+### Sales, Copywriting, and Pricing

 - Raising prices can result in more sales.
 Experiment.
 [40]
-- Buy a cashflow-positive business then improve (with tech, marketing, operations, ...)
-[42]
-- A founders job is not to build the product, it's to build the team to build the product.
-[48]
-- Pick the underserved market before the product [48]
 - Before you write (especially sales copy), think: What do you want the audience reaction/emotion and action to be?
 What is the one-line takeaway?
 [52]
 - Learn to write, and warm up, through copywork - find someone else's writing/style you like, and simply copy it.
 It’s what we do for music, for cooking.
 [52]
-- Positioning as adding value instead of saving time. e.g. Status quo: 200 leads in 2 days.
+- Position as adding value instead of saving time. e.g. Status quo: 200 leads in 2 days.
 Your solution = doubling: 400 leads in 2 days OR 200 leads in 1 day.
 The former, you can charge for 200 leads and their existing cost.
 The latter, how do you price 1 day in time saving?
 [53]
-- Own your own business (especially a boring business) [63]

 ## Economy and Financial